Skip to content

 Net worth projection.

-Calculate wealth velocity: projected net worth from current, annual savings, years, and investment return.
-Enter years to build and see the result instantly.
+Calculate wealth velocity — projected net worth from current balance, annual savings, years to build, and assumed investment return.

 What this tool does